elham863/visa-nadra-gov/README.md

 ## Visa QR Admin project

 This is a fullstack Next.js application for managing visa-style applicant records.
-It provides:
+It provides:jf

 - **Admin pages** (protected by a simple password) to create and edit applicants
 - **Backend API** using **Prisma** with a **PostgreSQL** database (e.g. [Neon](https://neon.tech) or Vercel Postgres)